srdjan/ristretto/docs/doc-2.md

 #### Hosting

-This is application hosting documentation for Application Onboarding
+This is application hosting documentation for Application Onboarding, steps:

-[ ] step 1
+- [ ] step 1
-[ ] step 2
+- [ ] step 2

-.
+...